kuma35/thinking-forth-jp/sphinx/chapter3.rst

 design phase.
 This phase is traditionally the one in which the designer dissects a large application into smaller, programmer-sized modules.

-In we discovered that applications can be conveniently decomposed into components.
+In Chapter One we discovered that applications can be conveniently decomposed into components.

 The goal of preliminary design is to determine what components are necessary to accomplish the requirements.